MANO-B/FELIS/paper/paper_felis_joss.md

 # Acknowledgements

 We thank patients, participating hospitals, and C-CAT data governance teams for enabling secondary use of national clinicogenomic resources.
 We also thank collaborators and early users who provided feedback on clinical workflows and software usability.

+# Funding

+This work was supported by grants by Boehringer Ingelheim, Daiwa Securities Foundation; Japan Cancer Association and Kobayashi Foundation for Cancer Research Young Investigator Research Grant; Japan Agency for Medical Research and Development (#25kk0305033h0001); the Japan Society for the Promotion of Science KAKENHI (22K15571 and 24K18565).

 # References